 The Oaxis Air Scale can give you a digital reading of your bag’s weight when it’s not charging your device, and other packable chargers like Xcentz’s flashlight power bank have built-in flashlights that can come in handy in an emergency.
 Having a multi-use version on you at all times will put more than one travel problem at bay and make the purchase more worthwhile.

 If your skin feels dehydrated or breaks out when you travel, you’re probably not packing the right travel toiletries.
 Skimping on travel tools for freshening up can cancel out all your vacation relaxation—so instead of grabbing cheaper or store-brand travel toiletries, go for organic ones like Green Goo that can help you feel more like your normal self on the road.
 These all-natural products will save your skin and hygiene with skin-repair packs, face-wash spritz, deodorant sticks, and even baby-friendly balms for nursing remedies and sensitive or infant skin.
-Use them in-flight and you’ll get off the plane feeling like your best self, and your seatmate won’t suffer from strong fragrances.
+When you use them in flight, you’ll get off the plane feeling like your best self, and your seatmate won’t suffer from strong fragrances.

 A Crossbody Travel Bag